xlink-network/xlink-docs/developers/contracts/meta-peg-in-endpoint.md

 ```

 #### `set-fee-to-address`
-This contract feature sets the address to which the fee in Bridged BTC tokens will be transferred.
+A public function, governed through the `is-dao-or-extension`, that sets the address to which the fee in Bridged BTC tokens will be transferred.

 ##### Parameters
 ```lisp